-69. The Explanatory Notes devote extensive comments (pp. 19-25) to the changes to the electoral system, which is presented as a novelty and qualified as a "national electoral system with safeguards for electoral districts."
-The Bill sets out the principle that each member of the Althing must represent the same number of voters: the principle of equal voting, the basis for a democratic regime.
-This is welcomed by the Venice Commission.

-70. The wish to ensure as much as possible equal voting seems also to explain that Article 39 has opted for a pure proportional system, organized at the country level, while at the same time maintaining the possibility of establishing electoral districts.
+- 69. The Explanatory Notes devote extensive comments (pp. 19-25) to the changes to the electoral system, which is presented as a novelty and qualified as a "national electoral system with safeguards for electoral districts."
+The Bill sets out in its Article 39 the principle that "The votes of electors everywhere in the country shall have equal weight".
+This is welcomed by the Venice Commission. - 70.
+The wish to ensure as much as possible equal voting seems also to explain that Article 39 has opted for a pure proportional system, organized at the country level, while at the same time maintaining the possibility of establishing electoral districts.
 "The country may be divided into electoral districts, to number up to eight" (Article 39.3).
 Political organizations may submit lists in each local district, but they may also submit a national list.
 A candidate may be included, for the same political organization, both on a local list and the national list.
-There is no indication in the Bill whether independent candidacy is allowed.

-71. The distribution of seats among political parties will have to reflect the number of votes obtained by the lists or candidates of each party.
+There is no indication in the Bill whether independent candidacy is allowed. - 71.
+The distribution of seats among political parties will have to reflect the number of votes obtained by the lists or candidates of each party.
 Also, to ensure local representation of members of the Althing, Article 39.8 provides that "Up to thirty parliamentary seats may be tied to electoral districts".
 The percentage of the district population within the total population will determine the number of MPs allocated to the district concerned.
 It is also provided that the law should promote an equal proportion of men and women in the Althing.